Blobbackup/Blobbackup/website/source/_posts/getting-started-with-blobbackup.md

 # What is Blobbackup?

 Blobbackup is a tool for backing up your computer.
 For $6 / month, Blobbackup will backup all user-created data on your Mac or Windows device.
-(Please note that there is a 5 TB limit per computer; we’ve found that this limit is well above what most people need).
+(Please note that there is a 5,000 GB limit per computer; we’ve found that this limit is well above what most people need).

 Blobbackup creates a mirror clone of the current state of your computer every hour (we call this a snapshot).
 Snapshots are kept for a year.
 This means that you can recover deleted files or old versions of files going back as far as 1 year.